nbahador/Google_Kubernetes_Engine_Tutorials/README.md

 # Google Kubernetes Engine Tutorials

-A comprehensive collection of hands-on tutorials for mastering Google Kubernetes Engine (GKE).
+A collection of tutorials for mastering Google Kubernetes Engine (GKE).

 ## Table of Contents